Church buys school supplies for every child at Hillsboro Elementary School

-“We just got to talking about what a cool thing it would be to try and do this,” says church member Tami Driggers.
+“We just got to talking about what a cool thing it would be to try and do this,” says Tami Driggers, church member.

 Lifting the boxes is the easy part but filling them would take a little work.